Sphonic/sphonic-phantom/README.md

 val bars = new Bars with keySpace.Connector
 ```

-Or providing the Zookeeper connction explicitly:
+Or providing the Zookeeper connection explicitly:

 ```scala
 val keySpace = ZkContactPointLookup("37.0.0.5", 2282).keySpace("myApp")